Learning Clique Forests: Methodology

 \subsection{Generation of Clique Forests: the clique expansion operator}

 In this section we describe the tool for building clique forests that is originally introduced with this paper.

 \paragraph{} The \emph{clique expansion} procedure takes as input a clique $C_a$ and an isolated vertex $v$ and produces a new clique $C_b$ and a separator $S$.
-In general $S \subseteq C_a$ contains the vertices that have the strongest relationship with $v$ and the new clique is $C_b = S \cup v$.
+In general, $S \subseteq C_a$ contains the vertices that produce the largest gain when combined with $v$ and the new clique is $C_b = S \cup v$.

 Figure \ref{fig:edge:expansion} describes the \emph{clique expansion} operation.
 The inputs of the operation are: the clique $C_1 = \left\lbrace 1, 2, 3, 4 \right\rbrace$ and the isolated vertex $\left\lbrace 5 \right\rbrace$.
 Figure \ref{fig:hee:2} shows the output of the clique expansion in the general case: two cliques $C_1$ and $C_2 = \left\lbrace 1, 2, 5 \right\rbrace$ and the separator $S = C_1 \cap C_2 = \left\lbrace 1, 2 \right\rbrace$.
 There are two special cases. \begin{enumerate} \item If none of the elements of $C_a$ have a strong relationship with $v$, then vertex $v$ is not attached and $C_b = \left\lbrace v \right\rbrace$ and $S = \emptyset$ (see Figure \ref{fig:hee:4}). \item If all the elements in $C_a$ have a strong relationship with the isolated vertex then $C_a$ is extended with $v$ ($C_a \leftarrow C_a \cup v$) and both the separator $S$ and the new clique $C_b$ are empty(see Figure \ref{fig:hee:6}). \end{enumerate} We note that $S$, being a subset of a complete graph, is complete, and also that it separates $C_1 \setminus S$ and $C_2 \setminus S$.